delabassee/website-template/ex4.md

-:bulb: To demonstrate the concept, we will use Basic Authentication.
+:warning: To demonstrate the concept, we will use Basic Authentication.
 In this method, the client sends the user name and password as unencrypted base64 encoded text to the server.
-This is **clearly not a secure approach and it shouldn't be used for any serious application!**
+This is **clearly not a secure approach and it shouldn't be used for any serious application:bangbang:**